-approved means approved by me.
+approved means approved by the Chief Health Officer.

 essential business, activity or service means a business, activity or service provided by an essential worker.

 essential worker means a person who is declared in the Schedule to be an essential worker for the purpose of these Directions.